IDC Financial Insights: Worldwide Consumer Banking Engagement Strategies

-Being successful in banking will be determined by how well institutions manage the transformation in both digital and physical channels.
-Customers have seemingly ubiquitous access to their accounts on their terms and on their devices as banks continue to strategize about the future of the branch network and new channels emerge.
-Unfortunately, many banks are still looking at their channel strategy in a silo without fully understanding that customer engagement is the key to a profitable relationship.
-Today’s technology has fostered this customer-led revolution, yet there are many more changes yet to be realized as new technology is introduced.
+Being successful in banking will be determined by how well institutions can use internal and external data to provide highly personalized and empathetic experiences in digital channels as well as employee-assisted channels like branches and contact centers.
+Customers have seemingly ubiquitous access to their accounts on their terms and on their devices as banks continue to strategize about how to modernize the branch network and new digital channels emerge.
+Today's technology has fostered this customer-led revolution as more technology is generated and consumed on the edge, yet there are many more changes yet to be realized as new technology is introduced.
 Advances in how we engage the customer are pushing the limits and skill sets of business units, marketers, and IT personnel as customers demand more from their retail bank.

-The IDC Financial Insights: Consumer Banking Engagement Strategies provides critical analysis of the opportunities and options facing banks as they wrestle with their technology plans and investment decisions in alignment with their strategic goals.
+IDC Financial Insights: Worldwide Consumer Banking Engagement Strategies provides critical analysis of the opportunities and options facing banks as they wrestle with their technology plans and investment decisions in alignment with their strategic goals across all channels.
 This research delivers key insights regarding the business drivers of and value delivered from customer-facing banking technology investments.

 Throughout the year, this service will address the following topics:

-- Digital transformation: Strategies and use cases are developing as banks transform all channels, including account opening and onboarding, ATM and ITM, augmented and virtual reality, branch banking, call center, chatbot services, contextualized marketing, conversational banking, digital banking (online and mobile), and social business.
+- Digital channels: Strategies and use cases are developing as banks transform all channels, including account opening and onboarding, ATM and ITM, augmented and virtual reality, chatbot services, contextualized marketing, conversational banking, digital banking (online and mobile), and social business.
 Whether these are first-generation offerings or have been around for decades, strategies need to be developed to implement, support, and upgrade these channels to stay with the times.

 Our research addresses the following issues that are critical to your success:

-- What are the IT strategies that are most relevant to increase customer engagement for financial institutions?
+- What are the IT strategies that are most relevant to increase customer engagement for financial institutions and provide resiliency during turbulent times?

 - Who are the major vendors of customer-facing banking solutions, and what differentiates them?